Red Leaves by Paullina Simons

 The star in all of this is the landscape and the surroundings at the beautiful Ivy League University.
 We witness Kristina's affinity with the snow and how she liked to walk barefoot for as long as she could until the pain became too much, or how she liked to walk the bridge, dangerous and high, naked and drunk.

 It is left to Spencer to piece together all that happened to Kristina.
 Each of her 3 friends have closed up, choosing to be vague and not volunteering any information.
 We witness how far people will go for love and the exact moment when that love tips to obsession.
 It's brutally sad, awful but mesmerising at the same time.
 The writing is delicate and precise, not a word used that does not have its place.

 Spencer O'Malley is deeply flawed and you have to go on a little bit of trust with how the investigation is conducted.
 But ultimately the web of lies and secrets that the 3 friends have conjured, start to entrap O'Malley as well.

 This has been a lovely catch up with an author I truly enjoy reading.
 So much so, that I have ended up ordering another one of her novels from my old favourite E-Bay.
 I would recommend this if you enjoyed Donna Tartt's Secret History.
+It has a similar feel - a group of troubled friends, a comment on wealth and beautiful landscapes.
 It's beautiful, atmospheric and sad and boy does it stay with you.